 March 2006: labour in the world.

-: Major strike over cuts in pensions to local government employees under the LGPS (Local Government Pensions Scheme).
+The United Kingdom: Major strike over cuts in pensions to local government employees under the LGPS (Local Government Pensions Scheme).
 Other government employees, those not covered by this scheme, are not facing a similar axe.
 Over a million public-sector employees are having their pensions reduced or being forced to work longer.
 UNISON, TGWU, NUJ, NUT and other unions are working together on this strike, which is supposedly the largest since the General Strike.

 Thatcher, when she introduced a compulsory secret ballot for trade union decisions, was roundly opposed for interfering with the internal functioning of unions.
 And it’s true that she did this as a move to defeat working-class organization and militancy.
 But in the long run, it may have backfired, and accomplished more good than harm.
 Unions have in recent years swung back heavily to the left, even though their membership has shrunk in an age of casualization.
 And the legitimacy of the left-wing dominance of many unions, achieved through the most democratic means available, is not under a cloud.
 And in cases like the present strike, where the ballots have unambiguously turned out a vote for sustained industrial action, the extent to which the real and represented interests of public-sector workers coincide is much clearer than it would otherwise have been.
 The consensus seems to be: strike.
 And all the best to it, too.
 The whole wide world is watchin’, as Dylan once wrote.